Parasomnias: Things That Go Bump in the Night

 - If bedrooms are on the second floor, move the bed to the firstfloor.

 - Put bells or alarms on door knobs.

-- If a person is staying in bed during a sleep terror, he won't hurt himself.
-Don't try to restrain him; it can make him more agitated.
+- If a person is staying in bed during a night terror, then no harm will occur.
+Do not try to restrain the person; it can result in agitation.

 National Sleep Foundation

 Better Sleep Council Canada

 Bruni O, Novelli L. Sleep disorders in children.
 Clin Evid (Online).
 2010; 2010:2304.

 Night terrors.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 13, 2014.
 Accessed January 2, 2015.